 Its success is continued through its rum production, with plenty of awards under its belt.
-Diplomatico Rum Reserva Exclusiva is one of the brand’s mid-range offerings, combining a reasonable price with a huge mouthful of flavour.
-The bottle alone has won more than 20 awards, making it one of the world’s most awarded rums.
+Diplomatico Rum Reserva Exclusiva is one of the brand’s mid-range offerings, combining a reasonable price with a huge mouthful of flavor.
+The bottle alone has won more than 20 awards, making it one of the world’s most-awarded rums.

-This bottle is aged for up to 12 years and combines mostly sweet flavours like fruit cake, rum and raisin ice cream, cocoa, dried ginger, cinnamon and clove.
+This bottle is aged for up to 12 years and combines mostly sweet flavors like fruit cake, rum and raisin ice cream, cocoa, dried ginger, cinnamon, and clove.
 It’s a dark, golden rum that’s smooth and delicious.